 How to Get Started in Game Development

-You'll learn why many games fail and how to ensure your games are positioned for success.
-During the course, you'll gain hands-on experience in many of the game development processes.
-By the end of the course, you'll have the experience and confidence to start developing your own game.
+You will start by learning the fundamentals of game development and get and overview of game genres, platforms, and audiences.
+Next, you will learn tools and techniques to help you make better design decisions and achieve greater efficiencies as you develop your own games.
+You will learn why many games fail and how to ensure your games are positioned from success.
+During the course, you will gain hands-on experience in many of the game development processes.
+By the end of the course, you will have the experience and confidence to start developing your own games.

 Duration: 6 Weeks